Earlier this month, a New York Times articles asked, “Do Oil Companies Really Need $4 Billion Per Year of Taxpayers’ Money?”

 Indeed, what is a subsidy?

 Should we count tax expenditures?
-Those reductions a report by America’s Congressional Research Service:were discussed in
+Those reductions in government revenue through preferential tax treatments were discussed in a report by America’s Congressional Research Service:

 Tax expenditures do not regularly receive the same level of scrutiny as direct spending programs. …A consequence of the limited oversight placed on tax expenditures is that activities may be supported by tax expenditures that have insufficient political support for funding through a direct spending program.